Bath-JS/code-of-conduct/README.md

 A lot of people are in #general!
 The problem with having such a popular channel is that people don't want to leave, because there can be important or relevant announcements on there.
 However, it can sometimes get cluttered with noise!
 These are some (usually unspoken) guidelines that a lot of slack groups follow, and we recommend you do, too:

-* Try not to use gifs on #general - they can hide important content, and not everyone appreciates it when you [say hi](https://giphy.com/gifs/dog-sup-paul-windle-l41lShcuautqDZc5i) in [a thousand words](https://en.wiktionary.org/wiki/a_picture_paints_a_thousand_words)!
+* Try not to use gifs on #general
 * Post in #general when you think it's relevant to everyone in the group.
-If in doubt, use #random instead of #general, because just as many people are on it, but they can mute notifications without [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out), and you won't accidentally hide a potentially important announcement with [Frameworks as Cats](http://whichcatisyourjavascriptframework.com).
+If in doubt, use #random instead of #general, because just as many people are on it, but they can mute notifications and you won't accidentally bump a potentially important announcement.
 * Don’t use `@channel` on #general unless you’re an admin notifying everyone in the group about an important change.